12 Things Only Full-Fledged Bookworms Will Understand

 You ignore your basic needs when you’re deep in a read

 Books are all-consuming for you, and time seems to stand still when you’re fully engrossed in the text in front of you.
 But in fact, hours upon hours have passed, and you’ve completely forgotten to eat, shower, or get to bed on time.
 But oh well.
 For you, any basic needs can wait until you’re finished with this chapter.
 And maybe the next one.
-Speaking of good books, take this quiz to find out which classic novel you are.

 You hate watching movie adaptations